pragyaseth/OutOfBandMFA/README.md

 ## Pre-requisites
 > NPM (install npm from here: https://www.npmjs.com/get-npm)
+> CA certified certifcate or opensSSL to generate self-signed cert

 ## Create a single page OIDC app in Okta

 > 1. Go to Admin console, Applications tab and Choose 'Add Applications' button.
 > 2. Select 'Create New App' option.
 Platform should be set to 'Single Page App (SPA)'.
 > 3. Set the application name as 'MFA for Identity Verification'
-> 4. Set the login redirect uri to be the web app's URI (e.g. http://hostname:port/implicit/callback where hostname can be localhost and port can be 8080)
+> 4. Set the login redirect uri to be the web app's URI (e.g. https://hostname:port/implicit/callback where hostname can be localhost and port can be 8080)
-> 5. Set the initiate login uri as http://hostname:port (e.g. http://localhost:8080)
+> 5. Set the initiate login uri as https://hostname:port (e.g. https://localhost:8080)
 > 6. Save the settings and assign the app to all users who need access to 'MFA to Identity Verification' app.

 ## Server App Setup